 May Cause Acne: Lower quality protein powders contain some harmful hormones and some active biochemical peptides.
 This can lead to an increase in the production of sebum oil which is the leading cause of acne and hair loss, that’s because excess oil build up blocks your pores.

-Causes Dehydration: Studies have shown that diets high in protein require above average, and consistent intake of water.
-Avoiding drinking extra water through your day can lead to dehydration.
+Causes of Dehydration: Studies have shown that diets high in protein require above average, and consistent intake of water.
+Avoiding drinking extra water throughout your day can lead to dehydration.